Everyone 6 months and older is eligible for vaccine in Wisconsin.

 - At Vaccines.gov: This website has details for thousands of vaccine providers.

-We can vaccinate these groups of people for free:
+We can only vaccinate these groups of people (and vaccination is free):

 - People who do not have health insurance